Last Updated on September 16, 2022 by Rebecca Huff

 Keep this in mind: savvy women plan some me-time – no it's not selfish.
 You CAN love God, love people, and still, take time for yourself.

-What I love to do when I take a day to myself:
+What I love to do when taking a day to myself:

 Going to the Library is on my list because it's so quiet there.
 For mom's “quiet places” are golden!